hmrc/pillar2-service-guide/source/documentation/btn.html.md

 ```

-A new request using the *Obligations and Submissions* endpoint shows that the BTN has been recorded as a submission under the "UKTR" *obligationType* and has marked as "Fulfilled".
+A new request using the *Retrieve Obligations and Submissions* endpoint shows that the BTN has been recorded as a submission under the "UKTR" *obligationType* and has marked as "Fulfilled".
 As a BTN indicates the entity is below the revenue threshold, a "GIR" *obligationType* is no longer required for this accounting period and is not returned in the response.

 ```shell
 curl --request GET \